Carlo Mierendorff: SPD

 Mierendorff excelled during the 1928 election campaign and afterwards became one of the party's leading experts on agitation and propaganda.
 The executive considered placing him on the staff of Otto Braun or Carl Severing in the Prussian government, but Mierendorff had no desire to work under these veterans.
 He instead became press chief for his friend Wilhelm Leuschner, interior minister of Hesse, a position he held until the end of the republic.
 Back in Darmstadt once again, Mierendorff voiced his unorthodox perspectives in a number of party journals.

-He was particularly concered about reactionary influence in the republic's institutions.
+He was particularly concerned about reactionary influence in the republic's institutions.
 He believed that most active voters had accepted the republican form of government, but monarchist spirit manifested in disputes over policy, such as the use of the imperial flag and the expropriation of the princes.
 He was especially worried about the Reichswehr's enduring independence from civilian control and frequently agitated against it.

 Mierendorff was also critical of proportional representation in the electoral system, which he blamed for Germany's fragmented political landscape and unstable coalition governments.
 In his view, the use of party lists disconnected from candidates from voters, leading to disillusionment and decline in turnout.
 He believed that parties filled parliaments with specialists and veterans who failed to adequately represent the citizenry and prevented generational change in politics.
 Considering these issues a potentially lethal threat to the parliamentary system, he called for the establishment of a majoritarian electoral system, which he believed would force parties to coalesce into broad alliances and connect more closely with voters, to whom they would be more accountable.
 This was in sharp contrast to the SPD's traditional view on the electoral system – the majority system used during the Imperial era was heavily biased in favour of the nobility and capitalists, and for decades had prevented the SPD from achieving fair representation.
 Most of the party saw proportional representation as one of the key democratic advances of the republic.